AGI-Labs/toto_benchmark/README.md

 We release the following datasets:
 - `cloud-dataset-scooping.zip`: TOTO scooping dataset
 - `cloud-dataset-pouring.zip`: TOTO pouring dataset

+Additional Info:
-- `scooping_parsed_with_embeddings_moco_conv5_robocloud.pkl`: the same scooping dataset parsed with MOCO (Ours) pre-trained visual representations.
+- `scooping_parsed_with_embeddings_moco_conv5_robocloud.pkl`: the same scooping dataset parsed with MOCO (Ours) pre-trained visual representations. (included as part of the TOTO scooping dataset)
 - `pouring_parsed_with_embeddings_moco_conv5_robocloud.pkl`: the same pouring dataset parsed with MOCO (Ours) pre-trained visual representations.
+(included as part of the TOTO pouring dataset)

 For more detailed dataset format information, see `assets/README.md`

-## Train a TOTO BC Agent
+## Train a TOTO Behavior Cloning (BC) Agent
 Here's an example command to train an image-based BC agent with MOCO (Ours) as the image encoder.
 You will need to download `scooping_parsed_with_embeddings_moco_conv5_robocloud.pkl` to have this launched.

 ```
-python scripts/train.py --config-name train_bc.yaml data.pickle_fn=assets/cloud-dataset-scooping/scooping_parsed_with_embeddings_moco_conv5_robocloud.pkl
+python toto_benchmark/scripts/train.py --config-name train_bc.yaml data.pickle_fn=assets/cloud-dataset-scooping/scooping_parsed_with_embeddings_moco_conv5_robocloud.pkl
 ```

 <!-- TODO: instructions on training agents with other vision representations? need to parse the dataset, etc -->

 ## Contributing to TOTO

  We invite the community to submit their methods to TOTO benchmark.
-We allow the following types of submission:
+We support the following challenges:

-- **Type 1**: a pre-trained visual representation model.
+- **Challenge 1**: a pre-trained visual representation model.
-- **Type 2**: an agent policy which uses either a custom visual representation or the ones we provide.
+- **Challenge 2**: an agent policy which uses either a custom visual representation or the ones we provide.

-### Type 1: Contributing a Visual Representation Model
+### Challenge 1: Visual Representation Model Challenge

 To submit your custom visual representation model to TOTO, you will train your visual representation model in any preferred way, generate image embeddings for TOTO datasets with your model, and finally train and submit a BC agent on this dataset.
 You will submit both your visual representation model and the BC model.
 We have provided scripts for interfacing with your vision model and for BC training.
 Please see the following instructions for details.